Rabia Mumtaz: Woman Power

 She brushes off the effort it took to prepare for us, and the inconvenient timing of our interview, and instead offers us a table perfectly set with a snack of homemade fruit salad scented with smoked cumin, accompanied by frosted tea cakes on a silver platter.
 “It’s nothing much,” she insists.

 This is a common refrain - almost a reflex for Rabia, I learn.
 Like so many accomplished women, she’s quick to divert attention from herself and deflect it toward the achievements of others.
 But like her hosting, Rabia is far from ‘nothing much.’
 Rabia has the etiquette of an elite hostess and the type of manners people rarely make time for anymore.
 Beyond that, the many titles she holds and her commitment to philanthropy testify on her behalf.
-Rabia puts in both the time and the money - and
+Rabia puts in both the time and the money - and even if she isn’t willing to call herself a Shero, those gifts stand behind her and speak for themselves.

 It’s true.
 Rabia doesn’t fit the profile of a traditional leader.
 She doesn’t like talking about herself or her accomplishments.
 She visibly blushes when placed in a spotlight, and is quick to share that she doesn’t see herself as a leader the way others might.
 And because she doesn’t see herself as a ‘shero’, she leads with even more authenticity: by example, through hard work, commitment to others and her deep sense of service and integrity.